mariusz-dziedzic/simple_games/ReadMe.txt

+Just run the exe file or Python file

 The folder contains two simple games that I created at the beginning of my Python education.

 - The first game is the classic Paper, Rock and Scissors game in which we specify how many points we want to play